-- (H) In accordance with Sup.
-R. 36.017, in any instance where a previously filed and dismissed case is refiled, that case shall be reassigned to the judge originally assigned by lot to hear it unless, for good cause shown, that judge is precluded from hearing the case. - (I) Upon request of the Hamilton County Prosecutor, a judge may be randomly assigned to preside over a pre-indictment matter.
+(I) Upon request of the Hamilton County Prosecutor, a judge may be randomly assigned to preside over a pre-indictment matter.
 The Court Administrator shall designate a form by which the prosecutor shall make such a request.
-When multiple defendants are charged as a result of a single event, with the same or similar charges, each defendant will be assigned a separate case number prior to assignment.
+When multiple defendants are charged as a result of single event, with the same or similar charges, each defendant will be assigned a separate case number prior to assignment.
 The prosecutor must indicate on the assignment request form the case numbers of such companion cases to be assigned together to one judge.
+Co-defendants will be consolidated into one indictment, using the lowest case number assigned.
 Co-defendants will be listed in the indictment in the same ascending order as the case numbers were assigned originally.
-This pre-indictment assignment shall remain sealed until such a time as an indictment is filed or an arrest is made.
-The randomly assigned judge will preside over the new case post-arraignment, unless that judge is precluded from hearing the case or other good cause exists to reassign the case by lot.
-The Court Administrator may develop additional guidelines consistent with this rule and Sup. $R.\ 36.015$.
+This pre-indictment assignment shall remain sealed until such time as an indictment is filed or an arrest is made.
+The randomly assigned judge will preside over all pre-arraignment matters and arraignment after which the judge assignment will be unsealed.
+The judge assigned to a matter pre-indictment shall preside over the new case post-arraignment, unless that judge is precluded from hearing the case or other good cause exists to reassign the case by lot.
+The Court Administrator may develop additional guidelines consistent with this rule and Sup.
+R. 36.015.